• #1 NetSpot

 • Mark all AP locations: It may seem trivial, but experience tells us that people often forget to mark the exact locations of all access points when creating a WiFi heatmap, only to later struggle when interpreting the results.
 This is especially important when measuring the coverage of a mesh network, which may consist of dozens or even hundreds of wireless mesh nodes talking to one another.

-• Create multiple WiFi heatmaps: Since WiFi heatmapper tools like NetSpot can create a comprehensive WiFi heatmap in just a couple of minutes, depending on the size of the surveyed area, you shouldn’t hesitate to create multiple WiFi heatmaps so that you have plenty of information upon which to base your decisions.
+• Create multiple WiFi heatmaps: Since the best WiFi heatmapper tools like NetSpot can create a comprehensive WiFi heatmap in just a couple of minutes, depending on the size of the surveyed area, you may want to create separate heat maps for the 2.4 GHz and 5 GHz or 6 GHz bands.
+This will give you a clearer picture of the coverage and performance of each band.
+Additionally, you should create multiple WiFi heatmaps so that you have plenty of information upon which to base your decisions.
 At the very least, create one WiFi heatmap before deploying a new access point or changing the configuration/location and one after.

 To start creating WiFi heatmaps with NetSpot, you'll need: